 How much biophilic is your working environment?
 The Italian researchers Rita Berto and Giuseppe Barbiero have developed the Biophilic Quality Index: a quantitative instrument to help architects to design restorative environments capable of fostering the natural cognitive functioning.

 Green in the office is further more than a matter of aesthetics.
 A vertical garden or some plants around the workplace can’t be called a biophilic design.
-Also, nZE buildings focused on eco-sustainability materials and processes, often fail the most important point: the regenerative feeling that nature gives to humans that we must recreate in an artificial environment.
+Also, nZE buildings focused on eco-sustainability materials and processes, often fail the most important point: the restorative feeling that nature gives to humans that we must recreate in an artificial environment.
 That’s what biophilia really means.

 Several studies in environmental psychology and ecology have shown the need to move from green design to restorative design.